mauro3/SimpleTraits.jl/README.md

-currently fairly limited, see section "Gotcha" above, but may be expanded in the future: either through something like in PR [m3/multitraits](https://github.com/mauro3/SimpleTraits.jl/pull/2) or through a more general generated-function approach.
+currently fairly limited, see section "Gotcha" above, but may be expanded in the future: either through something like in PR [m3/multitraits](https://github.com/mauro3/SimpleTraits.jl/pull/2) or through a more general generated-function approach (definitely not valid anymore in Julia 0.6).

 In the unlikely event that I find myself with too much time on my hands, I may try to develop a companion package to allow the